Health and Social Studies

 The strength of our department is our continued success of achieving excellent results through our commitment, endeavour and passion for the subject.
 Our students consistently achieve or exceed their target grade.

 WHY TAKE HEALTH AND SOCIAL CARE?

 This is a vocationally-related qualification that takes an engaging, practical and inspiring approach to learning and assessment.
-The Cambridge Nationals in Health and Social Care will equip students with a sound, specialist knowledge along with skills for everyday use.
+The Pearson’s BTEC qualification will equip students with a sound, specialist knowledge along with skills for everyday use.
 The hands-on approach reflects the way in which students use new technology and will underpin a highly valid method of assessing their skills for the many progression routes available.
 Students tell us that the faculty staff are friendly and welcoming and they thoroughly enjoy Health and Social Care because it will enable to follow a career of their dreams.
 Despite an ever changing world, we will always need compassionate and kind carers!

 WHY TAKE CHILD DEVELOPMENT?

 The course has been designed to fit into the curriculum and form a key part a student’s Progress 8 and Attainment 8 approved subjects.
 There are three units: one examined and two internally assessed and externally moderated, comprising 50% for the exam and 25% for the other two units.
 There are two exam sessions a year, with opportunities for resits and the best mark counts.
 Our students tell us that they thoroughly enjoy Child Development.
 They tell us that they feel safe in the classroom and although the content is challenging they enjoy teaching and learning and look forward to attending the lessons.